January 21, 2025

-It’s the best way to future-proof your organisation in the post-Covid world
+It’s the best way to future-proof your organisation

 There are two main changes with regard to skills.
 First, the skills expected to be in high demand are skills that automation cannot replace such as soft skills – critical thinking, complex problem-solving, resilience, flexibility, creativity, originality, emotional intelligence and social skills.
 Second, it is no longer good enough or even feasible for individuals to learn a few skills and flog them for the rest of their work lives.
-Everyone in the global workforce needs to continuously upskill to stay relevant in the evolving post-Covid workplace.
+Everyone in the global workforce needs to continuously upskill to stay relevant in today’s workplace.

 Moving forward